phu0ngng/nccl/doc/source/env.rst

 Values accepted
 ^^^^^^^^^^^^^^^
 1 to 16.
-On AWS, the default value is 2; in other cases, the default value is 1.
+On AWS, the default value is 2; on Google Cloud instances with the gVNIC network interface, the default value is 4 (since 2.5.6); in other cases, the default value is 1.

 NCCL_NSOCKS_PERTHREAD
 ---------------------